 The central paradox of modern cities is that they were designed and built in the nineteenth century, slightly updated in the 20th-century, and need to accommodate a 21st-century population-and-technology boom.

-It's not working.
 In both developed and emerging countries, urban innovation is far outpacing urban infrastructure.

 As former Vice President Biden said about my hometown: